Meta-Learning with Adjoint Methods: Experiments

-In Fig. \ref{fig:synthetic}b, c, e and f, we show that starting with the learned initialization of each method, how the prediction error of the NN model on the test tasks varies along with the increase of training epochs.
+In Fig. \ref{fig:synthetic}b,c, e and f, we show that starting with the learned initialization of each method, how the prediction error of the NN model on the test tasks varies along with the increase of training epochs.
 The prediction error for each task is computed as the normalized root-mean-square error (nRMSE).
 We averaged the nRMSE over the $100$ test tasks and report the standard deviation.
-As we can see, in all the cases, our approach, \ours, always finds the initialization that leads to the best learning performance and progress --- the NN models exhibit smaller prediction error throughout the training, as compared with using the initialization from the competing methods. \maml-1 is in general worse than \maml; the discrepancy is particularly evident for learning \textit{Alpine} functions with the 100shot-100val setting (see Fig. \ref{fig:synthetic}f).
+As we can see, in all the cases, our approach, \ours, always finds the initialization that leads to the best learning progress and performance --- the NN models exhibit smaller prediction error throughout the training, as compared with using the initialization from the competing methods. \maml-1 is in general worse than \maml; the discrepancy is particularly evident for learning \textit{Alpine} functions with the 100shot-100val setting (see Fig. \ref{fig:synthetic}f).
 It implies that only performing one step GD in the inner-optimization might not properly reflect the quality of the initialization in training.
 Although \fomaml and \rap can run many GD steps, their performance is often worse than \maml, especially \rap, which is nearly always inferior to \maml.
 Such relatively poor performance might be attributed to the use of incorrect gradient information to update the initialization in these approaches. \imaml performed the second best at the beginning, but it was often surpassed by \maml or \fomaml after considerable training epochs.
-This might be due to (1) the proximity regularizer in the meta-training was not used in the actual training, which introduces some inconsistency, and (2) the inner optimization (though with 200/500 GD steps) has yet to achieve the optimum, and so the obtained gradient w.r.t the initialization is still inaccurate.
-Together these results have demonstrated the advantage of our method in being able to accurately compute the gradient for long inner-optimization trajectories.
+This might be due to (1) the proximity regularizer in the meta-training was not used in the actual training, which introduces some inconsistency, and (2) the inner optimization (though with 200/500 GD steps) has yet to achieve the optimum, and so the obtained gradient w.r.t. the initialization is still inaccurate. \zsdc{Note that the nRMSE for 100shot-100val seems a bit higher than 50shot-50val at the early stage, which might because the former involves a double quantity of examples, hence needs more epochs to train better and exhibits slower learning progress.} Together these results have demonstrated the advantage of our method in being able to accurately compute the gradient for long inner-optimization trajectories.